Regularized autoregressive modeling and its application to audio signal reconstruction: Algorithmic approach

 \subsection{Dealing with the sub-problems}

 In the convex setting and with nonzero $\fcoef, \fsig$, the problems \eqref{eq:ACS2:a} and \eqref{eq:ACS2:x} can be addressed via proximal splitting methods~\cite{combettes2011proximal}.
-Each of the problems consists of a~sum of two convex functions, the quadratic AR model error and a possibly non-smooth penalty $\fcoef$ or $\fsig$.
+Each of the problems consists of a~sum of two convex functions: the quadratic AR model error and a possibly non-smooth penalty $\fcoef$ or $\fsig$.
 The key concept of the proximal splitting is to reach the global optimum by repetitive minimization using gradients or the so-called proximal operators related to individual summands.

-The proximal operator of a~function $f$ is another function acting on the same space, defined as\footnote{ If the function $f$ is convex lower semicontinuous, the minimization has a~unique solution, thus the corresponding proximal operator is well defined. } $\prox_{f}(\uu) = \argmin_{\vv} \{\frac{1}{2}\norm{\vv - \uu}^2 + f(\vv)\}$.
+The proximal operator of a~function $f$ is another function acting on the same space, defined as $\prox_{f}(\uu) = \argmin_{\vv} \{\frac{1}{2}\norm{\vv - \uu}^2 + f(\vv)\}$.
 Among the typical examples is the projection onto a convex set $C$, which is the proximal operator of the indicator function of the set, $\iota_C$.
 Another example is the soft thresholding with the threshold $\gamma$ as the proximal operator of the scaled $\ell_1$ norm $\gamma\norm{\cdot}_1$.
 For more examples and background, see e.g.\ \cite{combettes2011proximal}, \cite[Ch.\,6]{Beck2017:First.Order.Methods}.

-Each of the problems \eqref{eq:ACS2:a} and \eqref{eq:ACS2:x} can be addressed via the Douglas--Rachford algorithm (DRA) \cite[Sec.\,4]{combettes2011proximal}, which requires the access to the proximal operators of the two summands involved.
+Each of the problems \eqref{eq:ACS2:a} and \eqref{eq:ACS2:x} can be addressed via the Douglas--Rachford algorithm (DRA) \cite[Sec.\,4]{combettes2011proximal}, which requires access to the proximal operators of the two summands involved.
 In the case of \eqref{eq:ACS2}, this applies to the quadratic function and either $\lcoef\fcoef$ or $\lsig\fsig$.